FirstLegoLeague/displaySystem/readme.md

 To set the time, you could just use the control window, but you can also use the websockets interface.

-A nice way to ensure a consistent time is to just *pipe* a timestamp into `mclient`.
+A nice way to ensure a consistent time is to just *pipe* a timestamp into `mhub-client`.

 First install the [cli-time utility](https://github.com/FirstLegoLeague/cli-time):